Our partners worldwide

 Ghana - General Agricultural Workers Union (GAWU)

-The General Agricultural Workers’ Union (GAWU) is the biggest trade union organizing farmers and agricultural employees in Ghana.
-GAWU was established in 1959 from a merger of five agricultural trade unions.
+The General Agricultural Workers’ Union (GAWU) is an affiliate of the Trades Union Congress-Ghana and the biggest trade union organizing farmers and agricultural employees in Ghana.

 GAWU has evidence to prove that even though poverty contributes to child labour, it is child labour that perpetuates poverty.
 The poverty of adults who are denied decent work and the poverty of the children whose mental, intellectual, psychological, social and physical growth has suffered as a result of child labour is, in most cases, not addressed.
 Thus the child’s earning makes an insignificant contribution to parents’ livelihood or that of a family, and contributes to stifling societal growth.